It’s common to feel insecure in a long-distance relationship. But the insecurities can mess up with our head and your relationship.

 It can be very uncomfortable to talk about your insecurities.
 It’s even uncomfortable to see them in yourself.
 But the beauty of having someone you trust, like a romantic partner is that you’re able to share your intimate things with them.

 To do that, you need to be able to express yourself openly and clearly to your partner.
-They, in turn, must have a willingness to care about listening to what you had to share.
+They, in turn, must have a willingness to care about listening to what you have to share.

 This, of course, goes both ways.
 When you and your long-distance partner can express yourself to each other openly and clearly with trust, in all honesty, that is a strong foundation for a healthy relationship.